kenatiod/MUT/Understanding Machine Understanding.md

 #### 5.1.1 -- Language comprehension:

 Evaluating an AI system's language comprehension abilities is crucial for assessing whether it has achieved genuine understanding, rather than merely surface-level pattern matching.
-As discussed in Chapter D, many existing language model benchmarks focus narrowly on knowledge retrieval tasks like question answering.
+As discussed in Chapter 4, many existing language model benchmarks focus narrowly on knowledge retrieval tasks like question answering.
 However, true comprehension requires more than just locating facts - it involves making pragmatic inferences, resolving ambiguities, grasping non-literal meanings, and flexibly applying knowledge to open-ended prompts.To probe these deeper linguistic competencies, the MUTT will include a diverse battery of language comprehension tasks and challenge sets that go beyond simplistic factoid question answering.
 Some key evaluations in this area include:

 1. Pragmatic Inference
     Test the AI's ability to make pragmatic inferences that require grasping the implied meanings and intentions behind statements, not just the literal semantics.
 Example: